fscm/packer-aws-cassandra/README.md

 Packer and AWS Command Line Interface tools need to be installed on your local computer.
-To build a base image you have to know the id of the latest Talkdesk Base AMI files for the region where you wish to build the AMI.
+To build a base image you have to know the id of the latest Debian AMI files for the region where you wish to build the AMI.

 #### Packer